20 August 2019

 First edition published in 1947 with several updates since.

 This short book presents graphic designer Paul Rand's approach to design as it relates to his work in commercial advertising.
-It is largely philosophical and text-based but is illustrated with many examples of his work, mostly corporate advertisements and magazine covers from the late ‘30s through the ‘60s.
+His ideas are expressed principally through text description, but the book is also illustrated with many examples of his work, mostly corporate advertisements and magazine covers from the late ‘30s through the ‘60s.
 Some of Rand's most important ideas are commonplace today but were groundbreaking at the time, such as beginning with an acknowledgement of the formal and psychological parameters of any design task, and the constant drive to “re-create or restate the problem.”
 One main idea throughout is that a clearly-stated question will result in good design.
 (This reminds me a bit of contemporary “Design Thinking.”)
 He looks to the art historian John Dewey for inspiration, and uses examples from non-Western cultures to reinforce his ideas.
 He discusses symbols, balance, proportion, humor, contrast and viewer engagement as part of his school of thought.

 How does this relate to scenography?